R0m3rCh/TinyTestFramework/README.md

 # TinyTestFramework

-This just an small project that can be used to test the functionality of the [CoffeeTest](https://github.com/R0m3rCh/CoffeeTest/tree/refactor/testcafe-adapter) VSCode extension.
+This is just an small project that can be used to test the functionality of the [CoffeeTest](https://github.com/R0m3rCh/CoffeeTest/tree/refactor/testcafe-adapter) VSCode extension.

 ## Instructions
 - Clone the repository.